WordPress Themes Explained

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-WordPress themes drive the idea of a website templating system one step further.
+A WordPress theme pushes website templating systems one step further.

-A WordPress theme controls the design elements of the web site.
-It lets you add a “skin” over your site similarly to what a website template system does but it gives you more control over the management and ability to customize the site’s template options.
+The WP theme system controls the design aspects of your web site.
+It allows you to add a “skin” to your entire site much like a template system does but also provides users with more control over the management and customization aspects of the site’s template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).